Can Tetras Live with Goldfish?

 2. Platy Fish

 Platy fish are small fish with multiple colors.
-Although they quickly breed and can give birth to dozens at a time, they appear to be a good match with the goldfish.
-These fish adapt well to temperature ranges between 64 to 77oF.
-Also, they are very peaceful and cannot harm your goldfish.
+Although they quickly breed and can give birth to dozens at a time, they appear to be a good match for the goldfish.
+These fish adapt well to temperature ranges between 64 to 77°F. Also, they are very peaceful and cannot harm your goldfish.

-In addition, platyfish are big, making it hard for the goldfish to consume them.
+In addition, platyfish are big (up to 3 inches long), making it hard for the goldfish to consume them.
 Notably, they are easy to maintain and are widely available in different patterns and colors.
-Finally, they grow up to 3 inches long, making it hard for goldfish to feed on them.

 However, platies and goldfish aren’t an exact match and may be problematic to keep together in some cases.